snehaheda/payments-library/Apex-API/Apex-API-Docs-and-Samples/index.md

 * __paymentGatewayId__ Id of the Payment Gateway associated with the Stripe Payment Method.
 Required.
 * __customer__ reference to bt_stripe.P360_API_v1.Customer object for associating Payment Method to Customer.
 Required.
 * __cardHolderName__ Name on the card.
 Required.
-* __stripeToken__ Tokenized card string represantation (tok_XXXXXXXXX); see Token object on Stripe REST API docs.
+* __stripeToken__ Tokenized card or ACH. string represantation (tok_XXXXXXXXX); see Token object on Stripe REST API docs.
 USE THIS instead of raw card data if possible.

 OR